microsoft/xbox-live-developer-tools/README.md

 [Contrubute guidance](CONTRIBUTING.md)
 [Develop guidance](DEVELOP.md)

-Big or small we'd like to take your contributions back to help improve the Xbox Live Powershell Module for everyone.
+Big or small we'd like to take your contributions back to help improve the Xbox Live PowerShell Module for everyone.

 ## Having Trouble?